 Overall, we commend the Mango team for being responsive and knowledgeable throughout the audit.

 02 | Scope

 The source code was delivered to us in a git repository at github.com/blockworks-foundation/mango-v4.
-This audit was performed against commit 5c7a2e3.
-Additional reviews were performed up until v0.17.0.
+The initial audit was performed against commit 5c7a2e3.
+Subsequent audits on specific release candidates were performed as follows: